 Chemical and Biotechnical Science

 The duration of the programme is five semesters.
 The first 1½-year is spent at the academy.
 The last year consists in practical and theoretical work in a company.
-At the academy you will spend about half the time in the laboratories.
+At the academy you will spend about half the time doing practical work in the laboratories.

 Teaching is diversified and offers an alternating mix of theory, laboratory work, project work, lectures, study visits and theme teaching.
 Theoretical teaching is team-based whereas laboratory work is performed both individually and in small groups.
-Both the teaching and the examination forms are primarily project organised, reflecting the work form you will encounter in your future job as a chemical and biotechnical analyst.
+Both the teaching and the examination forms are primarily project organised, reflecting the work form you will encounter in your future job as a chemical and biotechnical technician .

 Teaching is mainly theme-orientated.
 The themes include water, environment, foodstuffs, chemical synthesis, fermentation, biotechnology and chemical technology.
 The programme consists of compulsory subjects (70 ECTS), a specialisation (20 ECTS) and an internship and main project (50 ECTS).
 You will follow a series of different subjects: microbiology, biotechnology, apparatus technique, laboratory technique, analysis methods and chemistry.

 The aim of the programme is to qualify the students to plan and carry out tasks of a technical/vocational nature in the laboratory area in connection with production, development, consultancy and control in the technical laboratories of companies in both the private and public sector.